samplchallenges/SAMPL7/physical_property/permeability/permeability_challenge_instructions.md

 A submission template file can be found in the [submission_template/](submission_template/) directory and an example submission file can be found in [submission_template/](example_submission_file/).

 For each molecule, we are asking participants to predict the log of the apparent permeability coefficient  log<sub>*P*<sub>*app*</sub></sub>.
-We also have access to effective permeability and membrane retention values.
-If you are interested in those, please email us.
+Experimental PAMPA permeability measurements include effective permeability and membrane retention.

 - Fill one [`submission_template/permeability_prediction_template.csv`](submission_template/permeability_prediction_template.csv) template for all molecules predicted with one method.
 You may submit predictions from multiple methods, but you should fill a separate template file for each different method.